m2osw/snapwebsites/snapdatabase/doc/FILE-FORMAT.md

     Note: this imposes an OID on each row.
 This means we need a lock of the file first block and incrementing the OID each time a new row gets added to the database.
 If we also implement the free list, we get a similar lock to manage that list.
+Keep in mind also that the OID is specific to one database file.
+On a replicat, the same row is very likely to have a different OID.

     The row itself does not need to save the OID although it is useful for the compaction process.
 If we accept a _slow_ compaction process, we